jcwilk/vite-github-pages-template/README.md

 # After building a repo from the template

+You'll need to go into your repo settings, "Actions -> General", and set "Workflow permissions" to "Read and write permissions" in order for the included CI/CD actions to work.

 Look for instances of "Vite App" and "vite-template" to rename to something more appropriate.

 Also as per the note, fix the test build badge at the top of the README to point to the new user/repo.